brandur/sorg/content/nanoglyphs-drafts/007-civilization.md

 ![Palace of the Fine Arts in 2015](/assets/images/nanoglyphs/007-civilization/palace@2x.jpg)

-Another year of holidays is upon us already.
-From my vantage point, they get a little closer together every year.
+Happy holidays!
+From my vantage point, they get a little closer together every year, but that malaise is offset by how much I look forward to them.
+It's already been an amazing few days of rich food and decadent desserts.

 You're reading 2019's last edition of _Nanoglyph_, an experimental newsletter on software.
-If you're viewing it on the web, as usual you can subscribe [here](https://nanoglyph-signup.herokuapp.com) to start getting new ones in the new decade.
-(Personally, I can't wait to talk about how I lived through the 20s.)
+If you're viewing it on the web, as usual you can subscribe [here](https://nanoglyph-signup.herokuapp.com) to start getting it in the new decade.
+Personally, I can't wait to talk about how I lived through the 20s.

 ---